IT20642914/Travellore-AF/README.md

    - Configure the settings such as DB instance class, storage, username, and password.
    - Optionally, configure additional settings like VPC, subnet group, security group, etc.
    - Review and launch the RDS instance.

+   **Note:** After creating the RDS instance, make sure to update the Lambda function configuration with the database connection details (endpoint, port, username, and password).

 ### 2. Connect to the RDS Instance
    - Once the instance is created, note down the endpoint and port details.